czernika/wp-vite-plugin/README.md

 // https://vitejs.dev/guide/backend-integration.html#backend-integration
 import 'vite/modulepreload-polyfill'

-// If no hot reload happening
+// [BUG?]
+If no hot reload happening try to add
 // import.meta.hot
 ```

+## Known issues

+- Full page reload will not happen unless you import CSS file within JS-entrypoint or add `import.meta.hot` line into it

+## TODO

+- [ ] - Add API for server settings
+- [ ] - Add API for chunking strategy
+- [ ] - Test HMR more

 ## License